Germany hosts conference to push for progress in Libya - News Break

 Countries that have been involved in the process include the five permanent members of the U.N.
 Security Council, along with Italy, Turkey and the United Arab Emirates.

 Ahead of the conference, German Foreign Minister Heiko Maas noted that much has been achieved in the past two years.
-An October cease-fire agreement that included a demand that all foreign fighters and mercenaries leave Libya within 90 days led to a deal on elections that are due to be held on Dec.
-24 and a transitional government that took office in February.
+An October cease-fire agreement that included a demand that all foreign fighters and mercenaries leave Libya within 90 days led to a deal on elections, due to be held on Dec.
+24, and a transitional government that took office in February.

-But “many challenges still lie ahead of us,” said Maas, who met Libya’s transitional prime minister and foreign minister on Tuesday evening.
+But “many challenges still lie ahead of us,” said Maas.
 “For the further stabilization of the country, it is crucial that elections take place as planned and that foreign fighters and mercenaries really do leave Libya.”

 He added that Wednesday's conference launches a new phase “in which we no longer only talk about Libya, but in which we are now speaking with Libyan men and women about the future of their country.”